Købmagergade 7: N. F. Larsen, 1845–1875

 The property was home to 29 residents in five households at the 1860 census (13 people in total).
 Isaac Adler, the Jewish community's physician, resided on the second floor with two lodgers.
 Carl Ludvig Larsen, a tailor, resided on the first floor with his wife Christine Marie Dorthea (née Nielsen), their two children (aged one to three), an apprentice and a maid.
-Joachim Anker Clausen, jeweler, resided on the ground floor with his wife Anna Christine f.
-Lundbergm their three-year-old son and one maid.
+Joachim Anker Clausen, jeweler, resided on the ground floor with his wife Anna Christine née Lundberg, their three-year-old son and one maid.
 Ferdinand Reinsel Schultz, a turner, resided in the basement with his wife Ellen Fylla Jacobsen and an apprentice.

 The company was converted into an aktieselskab and moved to Nørre Voldgade 38 in 1889.
 Two branches in Edinburgh and Newcastle upon Tyne opened in 1890.
 N. F. Larsen later returned to Købmagergade 7.